 “Is masturbation a sin?”

 So it’s time to give my best effort at an answer to this question.
 Before I do, I want to lay down some ground rules.
 I am answering this question out of need in hopes of helping those who ask me, not because I’m on a crusade for this stance.
 I answer it humbly.
 I answer it in full respect to the stances that would disagree with mine.
-I also answer it pragmatically, as a practitioner helping guys in the real-life daily grit and grind of their private lives, not from an ivory tower of academia or ivory pulpit of pastoral preaching, nor for any delight in theoretical arguing and debating.
+I also answer it pragmatically, as a practitioner helping guys in the real-life daily grit and grind of their private lives, not from an ivory tower of academia or ivory pulpit of pastoral preaching, nor for any delight in online theoretical arguing and debating.

 One more preface before I jump in: I answer this as a man who counsels men in these sensitive, vulnerable subjects, knowing full well that women struggle with masturbation as well.
 I by no means am assuming to be an expert on women’s masturbation tendencies, though I do believe the biblical argument I make will have application across gender differences.
 I trust that female readers can use discernment in applying what is directly applicable to them and to show grace to me for the parts of their wiring and struggle that I am uninformed on.
 I welcome female readers in to benefit from this article, with the disclaimer that my experience is as a male and in talking about masturbation habits among males.